 These chocolate dates are not suitable for a ketogenic diet.
 This is because dates have a high sugar content making the recipe too high in carbohydrates to be considered keto-friendly.

-Are chocolate dates healthy?
+Are chocolate dates a healthy food?

 Are chocolate dates safe to eat while pregnant?